To maintain competency and remain an approved interRAI assessor, you need to:

 You can take up to three attempts for each evaluation.
 If you have been unsuccessful on your second attempt, complete and save your third attempt and then contact interRAI@tas.health.nz who will arrange for an educator to review the evaluation and support you with your learning.

 Every year, the National interRAI Education and Support service randomly selects assessors who need to go through a quality review.
 The quality review involves the review of a randomly selected assessment from the last 12 months and review of your current online evaluations.
 To assist you with completing your assessment refer to the following documents:

 - National Standards - Download the National Standards documents for each interRAI assessment from the page Getting assessments right.

 - ADL Functional Performance coding flowchart (PDF)

-Need help with any aspect of using AIS?
-Check out the factsheets on our AIS support page.
+Need help with your methodology exams?
+Check out the factsheets on our support page